Gu Kailai: Career

-Views on justice systems

-After visiting the United States, Kailai ridiculed the U.S. justice system as inept, writing "They can level charges against dogs and a court can even convict a husband of raping his wife," she wrote.
-Gu wrote that, "We don't play with words and we adhere to the principle of 'based on facts,'...You will be arrested, sentenced and executed as long as we determine that you killed someone."
+In 1988, Gu founded the Kailai Law Firm in Dalian, and subsequently established herself as a prominent lawyer in the city.
+In 1995, she relocated the firm's headquarters to Beijing and in 2001 changed its name to Angdao.
+In the course of her career, she was involved in several high-profile cases, and is suggested to have been the first Chinese lawyer to win a civil suit in the United States, where she represented several Dalian-area companies involved in a dispute in Mobile, Alabama.
+In 1998, she published a book, Uphold Justice in America, about her lawsuit in the US and her views of the U.S. justice system, which she deemed inept: "They can level charges against dogs and a court can even convict a husband of raping his wife," she wrote in the book.
+"We don't play with words and we adhere to the principle of 'based on facts,'...You will be arrested, sentenced and executed as long as we determine that you killed someone."

-Murder investigation
+Murder case

 In March 2012, Gu became embroiled in a national scandal after her husband's deputy, Wang Lijun, sought refuge at the U.S. consulate in Chengdu.
 It was rumored that Wang presented evidence of a corruption scandal, whereby Bo sought to impede a corruption investigation against Gu.
-Specifically, Wang stated that Gu had been involved in a business dispute with British businessman Neil Heywood, who died in Chongqing under disputed circumstances; Wang alleged he had been poisoned.
-The Wall Street Journal reported that Wang may have fallen out of favor with Bo for discussing the Heywood case.
+Specifically, Wang stated that Gu had been involved in the murder of Neil Heywood after a business dispute.
 Following the Wang Lijun incident and Bo's removal from key Communist Party posts, Gu was placed under investigation for Heywood's death.
 On 10 April 2012, Gu was detained and "transferred to the judicial authorities" as part of the investigation.
-In an unusual move, state media appended her husband's surname in front of her own (rendering her name as Bo Gu Kailai), extremely unusual for married women in People's Republic of China, without any explanation.
-Some speculate that it may imply that Gu may have acquired citizenship of a foreign country, and as a result "Bo Gu Kailai" appeared on her official documents; Others suggest that this is because authorities wanted to emphasize that Gu's alleged crimes were linked to misconduct by her husband.